-To retrieve files and logs generated by running a script on a single firewall, click on the column Generated files.
+To retrieve files and logs generated by running a script on a single firewall, click on the icon in the column Generated files.

 Reading execution logs

 To simply read execution logs for a given firewall, click on the 🗐 icon in the column Generated files.